lfr/FSharp.Domain.Validation/docs/demo.md

 ## Certified DRY™ ✔

-While our other custom type `Text` also rejects empty strings, its definition <u>doesn't even declare that rule</u>:
+Our other custom type `Text` also rejects empty strings, but its definition <u>doesn't even declare that rule</u>:

 ```fsharp
 type Text = private Text of FreeText with